trike33/PEN-300-Code-Snippets/Windows Lateral Movement/Techinques.md

 **Configuring PSRemoting(remotely enabling WinRM) & more PSRemoting:** https://pentestn00b.wordpress.com/2016/08/22/powershell-psremoting-pwnage/

-You can search this link for info about [Invoke-WmiMethod](https://ss64.com/ps/invoke-wmimethod.html), which "Invoke-WmiMethod" works under Windows Management Instrumentation(WMI).
-As an alternative you can use [Invoke-CimMethod](https://ss64.com/ps/invoke-cimmethod.html), however "Invoke-CimMethod" works under WinRM but if you want to enable WinRM, "Invoke-WmMethod" is a better alternative than "Invoke-CimMethod".
+You can search this link for info about [Invoke-WmiMethod](https://ss64.com/ps/invoke-wmimethod.html), which "Invoke-WmiMethod" works under Windows Management Instrumentation(WMI), therefore uses only DCOM.
+As an alternative you can use [Invoke-CimMethod](https://ss64.com/ps/invoke-cimmethod.html), which works under both DCOM and WinRM.

 Python implementation of [Invoke-PSRemoting](https://github.com/EmpireProject/Empire/blob/master/lib/modules/powershell/lateral_movement/invoke_psremoting.py).